KeanuGh/myROOT_analysis_framework/unfolding_shadow_bin_full_report_20260619.md

 The previous failure to close was not evidence that shadow bins are intrinsically bad.
 It was evidence that the measured reconstructed input and the fiducial truth target were inconsistent.
 Once reconstructed nonfiducial signal is removed before unfolding, the closure problem essentially disappears.

 The latest fake diagnostics add an important second conclusion: the remaining unfolded-data deficit is not primarily a response-closure problem.
-It is driven by the background-subtracted measured input, especially the size of the fake estimate.
-With no fake subtraction, the pre-unfolding data-derived signal normalisation is close to fiducial reconstructed signal MC; with the full fake subtraction, it is substantially lower.
+It is driven by the background-subtracted measured input, especially the size and bookkeeping of the fake estimate.
+The new nonfake-background convention fixes the clearest bookkeeping problem: data-driven fakes are no longer added on top of fake-like reconstructed MC.
+This improves the fiducial reco / data-signal ratio from `1.355` to `1.157` for no-shadow and from `1.384` to `1.169` for `MTW_shadow_bin_250`.

+The validated 1-prong tau-width fake-source shift improves those ratios further, to `1.096` and `1.106`, but it should still be treated as a systematic-style fake-source composition variation rather than a central correction until the fake-model prescription is finalised.

 The dedicated fake-validation script confirms this independently of unfolding.
 In the pass-ID signal selection, the prong-split fake prediction is larger than `data - nonfake MC` by factors of about `1.7` for no-shadow, `2.5` for the 200 GeV MTW shadow bin, and `2.1` for the 300 GeV MTW shadow bin.